parsaeisa/Go_practice/Notes/DataStructure.md

 i,ok := likes["parsa's post 1"]
 ```
 If the key exists in map, the `ok` variable is true, otherwise it is false.

+### Concurrency

+Map data structure has some challenges in parallel use.
+[To complete]